AICC/CMI-5_Spec_Current/flows/lms-flow.md

 ## cmi5 Implementation Flow for an LMS

+The following document provides high-level description for implementing cmi5 in LMS systems.
+For specific details see the [cmi5 specification](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md).

+The LRS described is a service that is either natively implemented in the LMS or an external service integrated with the LMS.
+Integration between an LMS and a 3rd party LRS is outside the scope cmi5 (or xAPI) specifications.
+The AU (learning activity) described is authorized to access the LRS through the LMS.
+Note that the AU does not authenticate to the LRS.

 The chart below provides a high-level description of the execution flow for an implementing cmi5 in an LMS.
 Each of the shapes in the chart are further explained (below the chart).

 ![](./lms-flow-chart.png?raw=true)